The following resources are designed to help IT leaders prepare your environment for remote learning.

 Use settings to make sure that students have access to resources and follow acceptable use policies when learning at home.
 For example:

 - Make sure that network restrictions allow connections from home or public Wi-Fi networks.
-Find out how to set network restrictions with MDM.
+Learn how to set network restrictions with MDM.

-- Set up filtering options for Safari and third-party apps, such as adult content filters, global HTTP proxy and advanced content filtering plug-ins.
-Find out more about filtering content for Apple devices.
+- Set up filtering options for Safari and third-party apps, such as adult-content filters, global HTTP proxy, and advanced content filtering plug-ins.
+Learn more about filtering content for Apple devices.

-- Configure notification settings to minimise distractions during school hours.
-Find out how to configure Notifications MDM payload settings.
+- Configure notification settings to minimize distractions during school hours.
+Learn how to configure Notifications MDM payload settings.

 - Use scheduled profiles, if supported by your MDM, to provide needed restrictions during school hours while allowing for extra flexibility during evening non-school hours.

-- Find out more about iOS and iPadOS restrictions.
+- Learn more about iOS and iPadOS restrictions.

-For an overview of how Apple School Manager works with an MDM solution to secure devices, facilitate communication and collaboration, and personalise devices to support diverse learning styles and requirements, watch this video.
+For an overview of how Apple School Manager works with an MDM solution to secure devices, facilitate communication and collaboration, and personalize devices to support diverse learning styles and requirements, watch this video.

 Stay connected with video and messaging apps